meulenvd/OSCAR-Requirements-Manual/docs/source/introduction.rst

 The basic structure used to record each individual requirement is shown in the figure below.
 There are three basic elements needed to express a requirement:

 a.  the first element is to specify who wants the observation, this is
     one of the Application Areas together with a comment which may elaborate further, for example to identify a specific activity within the overall Application;

 b.  the second element is to specify what the observation is,
-    importantly this combines a geophysical variable with the place/s where it is to be observed within a defined list of 31 vertical layers and 8 types of horizontal coverage (requirements should only be expressed where it makes sense to do so);
+    importantly this combines a geophysical variable with the places where it is to be observed within a defined list of 31 vertical layers and 8 types of horizontal coverage (requirements should only be expressed where it makes sense to do so);